 MECEP Life at the University of Wisconsin

 As an active duty Marine at the University of Wisconsin, you will be a member of the NROTC unit and will fall under the leadership of the Marine Officer Instructor (MOI) and Assistant Marine Officer Instructor (AMOI).
-MECEP Marines will typically take 15 credit hours during a semester in a degree program of your choice, however, while in the MECEP program, by regulations you are required to complete Naval Science courses.
+MECEP Marines will typically take 15 credit hours during a semester in a degree program of your choice.
+However, while in the MECEP program, by regulations you are required to complete Naval Science courses.
 As an active duty Marine and a member of the NROTC unit, you are expected to set the example for the rest of the Midshipmen in the unit.
-You will have the opportunity to serve in platoon, company, and battalion leadership positions.
-And you will have the opportunity to mentor, coach, and participate in unit activities such as the Rifle & Pistol Team, Color Guard, and unit fund raisers.
+You will have the opportunity to serve in platoon, company, and battalion leadership positions, and you will have the opportunity to mentor, coach, and participate in unit activities such as the drill, color guard, and unit fundraisers.

 While in the MECEP program, you will attend your college courses in civilian attire except for the designated uniform of the day once a week.
-You will also be expected to attend certain events that are held during the week in which we assemble as a battalion to conduct training and activities.
+You will also be expected to attend certain events during the week in which we assemble as a battalion to conduct training and activities.
 These events include Naval Lab, during which we conduct professional military education, annual training, uniform inspections, and drill.
-Company Physical Training, Battalion Physical Training, and attendance at the Semper Fi Society meetings are others events that are held during the week that will require your attendance.
+Service-specific physical training, battalion physical training, and attendance at the Semper Fi Society meetings are other events that are held during the week that require your attendance.

 As an active duty member, you qualify for the GI Bill and can utilize it to pay for your education here.
 Here at the University of Wisconsin, you will be granted in-state tuition, which is a tremendous savings for the active duty student.
-Additionally, Financial Aid may be available to you and you may qualify for grants and/or loans.
+Addition financial aid may be available to you and you may qualify for grants and/or loans.